-PRADEEPA, (CASA PALLOTTI) ASSAGAO (ARCHDIOCESE OF GOA & DAMEN, GOA)
+PRADEEPA, (CASA PALLOTTI) ASSAGAO (ARCHDIOCESE OF GOA & DAMAN, GOA)

-PRADEEPA: PALLOTTI INSTITUTE OF PHILOSOPHY AND RELIGION, ASSAGAO (ARCHDIOCESE OF GOA & DAMEN.
+PRADEEPA: PALLOTTI INSTITUTE OF PHILOSOPHY AND RELIGION, ASSAGAO (ARCHDIOCESE OF GOA & DAMAN.
 GOA)

 At the academic and intellectual level of formation at Pradeepa lays emphasis on cultivating in the students a thinking and reflective mind, that would enable them to discern truth wherever it is found,to develop a perspective about life and reality, and "to acquire a solid coherent understanding of man, of the world and God."
 For this purpose, it imparts to the students knowledge of all branches of Philosophy both Western and Eastern, with an emphasis on Indian Philosophy, Culture and Religion.
 The students will also be led to be conversant with contemporary philosophical investigations stimulated by recent scientific progress, particularly in relation to current ethical problems.
 Bedsides, it organizes seminars, lectures and academies on relevant topics in order to widen the outlook of the students.
 The formation programme also seeks to instill in the students a clear, critical and creative thinking and lead them to do systematic research in the above-mentioned fields.